U.S., India seal military communications pact, plan more exercises

 The presence of U.S. troops in Afghanistan has heightened U.S. sensitivity to the rivalry between nuclear-armed India and Pakistan.
 Washington and New Delhi share concerns over Pakistan-based anti-Western and anti-Indian Islamist militant groups.

-The Communications Compatibility and Security Agreement (COMCASA) that was sealed on Thursday had been stalled for years because of India’s concerns that it would open up its communications network to the U.S. military.
+The Communications Compatibility and Security Agreement (COMCASA) that was signed on Thursday had been stalled for years because of India’s concerns that it would open up its communications network to the U.S. military.

 Pompeo said the accord was a “major step” forward that officials have previously said would allow the U.S. to transfer high-tech equipment such as armed surveillance drones.
 New Delhi has been seeking the drones to monitor the Indian Ocean where China, a close ally of Pakistan, has been making repeated forays in recent years.